 Initially you may find your balance to be a little off, but do not despair, this is a new feeling for your body and you’re working on adjusting your alignment.
 After a few sessions it should start to feel a little bit more comfortable and balance shouldn’t be such an issue.
 The important thing with squats is to remember that your weight should be shifted back to your heels, and you’re lowering your butt as if to sit in a chair.
 Keep the weight off your toes, as this may create an imbalance and recruitment of the incorrect muscles.

 Proper form and constantly being aware of forward pointing toes can lead you on the path to strengthened glutes and properly stretched calves.
-(And tossing out the high heels, or at least wearing them only on special occasions, will go a long way in helping you out also!)I will be away for the next few days, doing some holiday visiting, so please check back next week for more health and fitness commentary!
+(And tossing out the high heels, or at least wearing them only on special occasions, will go a long way in helping you out also!).
+Examine your toes for abnormal bending or severe deformities as well.
+If you have them, you should consult a podiatrist about hammer toe surgery.I will be away for the next few days, doing some holiday visiting, so please check back next week for more health and fitness commentary!
 Anne Marie Costanzo is a nationally certified personal trainer and owner of Little Black Dress Personal Training.
 If you have any questions or comments on health and fitness, she would love to hear from you.
-She can be reached at firstname.lastname@example.org or (914) 841-1121.
+She can be reached at email@example.com or (914) 841-1121.